-(e) Employee Compensation Programs
+(e) Pay and Benefits Programs

-The Contractor shall establish compensation programs for Incumbent Employees and Non-Incumbent Employees, as set forth in paragraphs (1) and (2) below and consistent with any applicable law, provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
+The Contractor shall establish pay and benefit programs for Incumbent Employees and Non-Incumbent Employees, as set forth in paragraphs (1) and (2) below and consistent with any applicable collective bargaining agreement(s), and applicable law, provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
 Employees are eligible for benefits, subject to the terms, conditions, and limitations of each benefit program.